shaefelinger/codepedia/src/JS/operators.md

 ## Typeof Operator

-to keep track of the data types of the variables. typeof operator  returns a string of the data type.
+Check the data types of the variables -> returns a string of the data type.

 *Syntax: `typeof` is a global operator so can be called on any object, `.length` is an object attribute and can only be called in the context of an existing object instance.*